nxp-imx/nxp-nnstreamer-examples/common/cpp/README.md

 * Horizontal alignement can be "left", "center", "right", "Absolute position clamped to canvas", and "Absolute position".

 ## Save to video
-`GstVideoPostProcess` allows to save GStreamer video stream to MP4, and MKV using `saveToVideo` method :
+`GstVideoPostProcess` allows to save GStreamer video stream to MP4, and MKV using `saveToVideo` method:
 ```cpp
 // Save output to MKV video
 postProcess.saveToVideo(pipeline,